Music and Music Education

 off-campus site through a satellite campus or regional partner.

 Recite and learn.
 Fine tune your own musical skills.
 Share with the community through performance.
 Teach tomorrow's children to applaud the music of the past, present and future.
-These opportunities and more are available when you choose the Bachelor of Music in Music Education program at the University of Saskatchewan.
+These opportunities and more are available when you choose a Bachelor of Music or Bachelor of Music in Music Education program at the University of Saskatchewan.

 The Department of Music offers a unique degree program in music education (in collaboration with the College of Education) for those whose goal is to teach music at elementary or secondary levels.
 Students who complete this program are automatically accepted into the College of Education's two-year Bachelor of Education program.
 The completion of this professional B.Ed. degree qualifies candidates to teach in all Canadian school-based systems.
 There are many music-specialist positions available to teachers who are entering the work force.
 These combined degree programs also allow for teaching positions that involve part-time music along with other subject specialties and will train students to meet the challenge of a variety of teaching positions in a flexible job market with two separate degrees.